Inefficient time management makes people miss deadlines and paves the way for inefficiency and mediocre results in the workplace.

 The whole point behind this method is that the timer incites a sense of urgency instead of making you feel like you have an ample amount of time or an entire day to complete the task, which leads to unnecessary procrastination, distraction, laziness, and other inefficiencies.

-When you have just 25 minutes at a time, you can progress faster in your work as your subconscious mind will not allow wasting time on trivial things.
+When you have just 25 minutes at a time, you can progress faster in your work as your subconscious mind will allow less time wasted on trivial things.

 It also helps in preventing the exhausted feeling that you might get after constantly working for 1-2 hours at a stretch.